-Principles of performance studies with emphasis on critical analysis of literature and basic performance skills.
+An exploration of the history and practice of solo performance with special emphasis on critical analysis of literature for performance and basic performance techniques.
 Second semester, three credits.
 Prerequisite: Com 101.

-ThA 101 Stagecraft
+Tha 101 Stagecraft

 An introduction to the various crafts of dramatic production: Scenery, props, lighting and makeup.
 Special emphasis is placed upon tools and techniques of stagecraft.
 Second semester, three credits.